GabCB/Simple-JS-App/README.md

 Pulls pokemon data from an API with FETCH.

-Built in HTML, CSS, JS
+Built in HTML, CSS, JS, jQuery and Bootstrap.